bppirie/CIS352_Racket/README.md

-# CIS352_Racket
+## CIS352_Racket
-Notes on Racket from lectures
+### Notes on Racket from lectures

+Keeping notes of Racket concepts and ideas as well as tests for various functions